trindels/OMS-To-AMA/README.md

     - Azure Virtual Machines
     - Non-Azure Servers

-# Defender for SQL - Basic Process
+# Defender for SQL - Manual Process
 1. Enable Auto Detection for SQL IaaS Extension Installation
 2. Determine Workspace(s) where Logs will be collected
 3. Determine List of SQL Servers in Scope